BCBC – Infrastructure

 Contact Suzy Strickler if you need other software installed.

-The following biological databases can be found on the Boyce and William servers at /data/.
+The following biological databases can be found on the Boyce and BTI shared server.
 You can use these databases for analysis to reduce redundancy on the servers.

 - nt and nr